neilbaldwin/VOLDRED/Readme.md

 OK so this one will take a little more explaining than the Drum Pad/Triggers mode.
 It was also one of my favourite VOLDRED features to realise!

 I'll go over the controls first and then explain a bit more about what's actually going on:
-#### Drum Pad Icon
-The small drum pad icon at the top-right will take you back to the *Drum Pad* mode.
-You see?
 #### Keyboard
 The *keyboard* is just over 1 octave of touch pads (16 in total) starting at C and ending an octave-and-a-bit above at D#/Eb.
 The nearer to the bottom edge you tap, the higher the velocity.

 >[!tip]
 >Remember that the Volca Drum has two pitch modes: unquantised and quantised.
 To get proper musical semi-tone intervals on the keyboard you need to be in quantised mode by enabling the Q button above the Pitch slider.
 You can use the keyboard in either mode though, of course.
 #### TRG (trigger)
 This toggle-button controls whether the current Part is triggered as you tap the keys on the keyboard.
-Handy if you're modifying a Part with the sequencer running, for example, so that you can change the pitch without repeatedly triggering the sound.
+Handy if you're modifying a Part with the sequencer running, for example, so that you can use the keyboard to change the pitch without repeatedly triggering the sound.
 #### OCT (octave)
 You can change the current octave of the keyboard.
 The current octave is displayed on the two "C" keys.
 #### LYR (layer)